roocs/clisops/CONTRIBUTING.rst

     Now you can make your changes locally!

 #.
-    When you are done making changes, check that you verify your changes with `black` and run the tests, including testing other Python versions with `tox`:
+    When you are done making changes, check that you verify your changes with `flake8` and `black` and run the tests, including testing other Python versions with `tox`:

     ..code-block:: shell

         # For virtualenv environments:
-        $ pip install flake8 black pytest tox
+        $ pip install flake8 black pytest pytest-loguru tox

         # For Anaconda/Miniconda environments:
-        $ conda install -c conda-forge black pytest tox
+        $ conda install -c conda-forge flake8 black pytest pytest-loguru tox

         $ flake8 clisops tests
-        $ black --target-python py38 clisops tests
+        $ black clisops tests
-        $ python setup.py test # (or pytest)
+        $ pytest
         $ tox

 #.